Six Reminders of How We Can Co-Create Greatness

 1. Emotions are running high.

 Instead of co-creating negativity through careless conversations, let’s all apply some decent emotional intelligence to our interactions.
 Become aware of your own emotions, practice self-management, pay attention to where others are coming from, and take actionable steps to move conversations and relationships forward in positive, productive ways.
-Stay tuned next week for a few more tips on this one.
+Check out a few more tips on this one here.

 2. Rumors and speculation prevent accurate information from getting through.